JuliaDataScience/JuliaDataScience/contents/index.md

 The source code is available at [GitHub](https://github.com/JuliaDataScience/JuliaDataScience){target="_blank"}.

-### Work in Progress {-}

-This book is almost finished and we plan to publish within a few months.
-Roughly, the status is as follows:

-- [x] 1.
-Preface
-- [x] 2.
-Why Julia?
-- [x] 3.
-Julia Basics
-- [x] 4.
-DataFrames.jl
-- [x] 5.
-Makie.jl
-- [x] 6.
-Statistics
-- [ ] Review complete book
-- [ ] Publish with Amazon Kindle Direct Publishing

-For details about the status, see the [JuliaDataScience](https://github.com/JuliaDataScience/JuliaDataScience) GitHub repository.
+This book is also published at [Amazon.com](https://www.amazon.com/dp/B09KMRKQ96/).

-Or, **sign up for updates**:
+If you want to be notified about updates, please consider **signing up for updates**:

 ```{=html}
 <form style="margin: 0 auto;" action="https://api.staticforms.xyz/submit" method="post">